anandamous/OpenSCADLEGO/README.md

 **Dimensional Tuning:**

-- Adjusting fit_tolerance in 0.05 mm increments showed me that clearance between studs and tubes directly influences how tightly they snap together.
+- Adjusting `stud_rescale` in 0.05 mm increments showed me that clearance between studs and tubes directly influences how tightly they snap together.

 - A final tolerance of 0.1 mm balanced ease of assembly with secure fit, lower values or none led to too tight connections, higher values produced loose connections.